-Proper procedures for hosting events of any kind at an FSILG facility must be fully implemented as outlined by applicable governing council and/or Inter/National policies.
+- Proper procedures for hosting events of any kind at an FSILG facility must be fully implemented as outlined by the FSILG Office and applicable governing council and/or Inter/National policies.

 Loss of approved Institute FSILG Housing status may result in suspension of privileges, up to and including loss of housing, and loss of their lodging/dormitory license.
 FSILGs that lose housing privileges are not guaranteed on-campus housing for members.